-3.3.4 Registration with South African Nursing Council
+3.5.4 Registration with South African Nursing Council

-3.3.4.1 As a Student:
+3.5.4.1 As a Student:

-Within three months of registration with the Department, undergraduate stu- dents are required to register as Student Nurses with SANC as determined in the regulations set out in the regulations of the SANC.
-Students are re- quired to be paid up members of a nursing association that will provide the student with indemnity cover: e.g. Democratic Nurses Organization of South Africa (DENOSA).
-Experiential learning (clinical learning) as determined by the programme must be undertaken in SANC accredited clinical learning sites as allocated by the programme management.
-A total 4000 clinical learning hours spread over the four-year period is required for degree completion as well as registration with the SANC as a nurse and midwife.
+Within three months of registration with the Department, all nursing students are required to register as student nurses with SANC as determined in the regulations set out by the SANC.
+A penalty fee is payable for late registration as a student to the SANC.
+Students are required to be paid up members of a nursing association that will provide them with indemnity cover: e.g. Democratic Nurses Organization of South Africa (DENOSA).

+Experiential learning (clinical learning) as determined by the all programmes must be undertaken in SANC accredited clinical learning sites as allocated by the programme management.
+Stipulated clinical learning hours spread over the required period for each programme registered for, is mandatory for degree completion as well as registration with the SANC.

-3.3.4.2 As a Graduate:
+3.5.4.2 As a Graduate: